lanternbugs/lanternicc/README.md

 channels.java class files out of the jar.
 When i edit lantern on java 8 i avoid javac lantern/*.java and just compile my changes like javac lantern/Lantern.java etc. You can take all class files out of the jar if an issue and just compile changed files to avoid the channels situaton for now.
 The string in question is just used to find country names for flags.

 The free folder files have to be compiled too or you can just get the class files out of the jar.
-We havent changed them i beleive.
+The free folder also contains timestammp which is only in the jar.
+Chessbot4.java's connect() method could also be altered to just make a regular socket without timestamp.
+We havent changed the free files i beleive.
-I havent compiled them in years, i get them out of the class file but its similar to compiling lantern ie. javac free/*.java etc but get all sub directories.
+I havent compiled them in years, i get the class file from the free folder in the jar.
+But its similar to compiling lantern ie. javac free/*.java etc but get all sub directories.
 Package lantern only keeps code in the lantern directory not sub directories.

 Now some info on some important files.